Identification of periodicities with arbitrary shapes in AGN light curves: Search algorithm

 \subsection{Model selection}

 In this work, we search for the GP hyperparameters through Bayesian inference, obtaining posterior samples with nested sampling \citep[see][]{Skilling2006}.
 Nested sampling is a statistically robust algorithm suitable for the estimation of the model parameters (or hyperparameters in the context of GPs) and the associated uncertainty, in the form of posterior samples.
 In addition, it directly provides an estimate of the model evidence.
-More specifically, we use the \texttt{raynest} \citep[see][]{CPnest} implementation of the nested sampler algorithm.
+More specifically, we use \texttt{Gpytorch} \citep{gardner2021} to construct the GP kernel and to evaluate the likelihood.
+For the nested sampling algorithm, we use the \texttt{raynest} implementation \citep[see][]{CPnest} with 500 live points, and the stopping is set so that the evaluation stops as soon as the increment of the log-evidence is smaller than $\ln Z< 0.1$.

 In the following, we compare two models: a pure noise model given by the exponential kernel defined by Equation (\ref{eq:DRW_covariance}) and a model that includes both a periodic modulation and noise, described by the sum of kernels in Equations (\ref{eq:DRW_covariance}) and (\ref{eq:periodic_kernel}).